YajurG/react-native-windows-samples/website/versioned_docs/version-0.61/getting-started.md

 npx react-native init <project name> --version ^0.61.5
 ```

-> If you've installed react native globally in the past, via `npm install -g react-native`, and are having issues with the new instructions, try running:<br>
+> If you've installed react native globally in the past, via `npm install -g react-native`, and are having issues with the new instructions, try running:<br></br>
 > `npx --ignore-existing react-native init <myproject> --template react-native@^0.61.5` instead.

 ### Navigate into this newly created directory